The Global Art Project

 Christopher Cozier, Version #7 Home/Portal

-Artistic action.
+Artistic action (ongoing).
 This work addresses the idea of a place or condition that is in between—the location you leave and to which you never fully return.
 Activated in collaboration with the Nashville-based photographer LeXander Bryant.
-Ongoing starting October 20, 2022.

 Jeannette Ehlers, We’re Magic.
 We’re Real (These Walls), 2021